+- Bus Rider

+- Car Rider

+- Walker

-Bus Rider Car Rider Walker YWCA After School Care Boys & Girls Club Occasional After School Programs (NYS, Girl Scouts, ASEP)
+- YWCA After School Care

+- Bovs & Girls Club

+- Occasional After School Programs (Clipper Courses, NYS, Girl Scouts)

 Walkers are picked up outside of Door #1 (the bus turnaround).
-Each grade has designated places to wait.
 We request that the person picking up the student bring their placard with them.

 Car Riders are picked up in the car queue accessed from North Atkinson street (parking lot side of the building).
 We request you place your placard in the passenger side window of your car.
+A staff member will see the placard and walkie for your child to exit the building.
+Your student will then be escorted to your car.